GauravPatil8/Real-Time-Asset-Organiser/README.md

 ## Overview

-This markdown document outlines the functionality and use cases of a file organizer software designed to categorize and organize files based on their extensions in real-time.
+This markdown document outlines the functionality and use cases of the Real-Time Asset Organiser addon designed to categorize and organize files  in real-time.
 This documentation serves to present the features of the Blender add-on "Real-time Asset Organizer".
 The add-on can be purchased from [this link](#).

 ### Working